PawseySC/singularity-containers/_episodes/11-containers-intro.md

   - Run the same software environment on your laptop, in the cloud and on HPC systems.
   - Greatly reduces the "it works on my machine" problem.

-* Data reproducibility and software preservation
+* Software preservation and data reproducibility
-  - Helps ensure analyses can be repeated using the same software environment.
   - Preserve working software environments for months or years.
+  - Help ensure that analyses can be repeated using the same software environment.
-  - Useful when revisiting an old project after host operating systems, libraries or compilers have changed.
+  - Revisit older projects after operating systems, libraries, compilers and tool versions on the host systems have changed.

 * Simplified collaboration
   - Share a complete software environment with collaborators